Safe Travels in Iceland

 Expect the Unexpected in Iceland

 While the weather is usually the most unpredictable thing about any excursion, it’s not just the weather that you need to stay on top of in Iceland.
+It’s not that it’s dangerous but for your convenience, you’ll want to be prepared.
 This is after all an active volcanic island.
 That means earthquakes, eruptions and glacial flooding.
 What’s that you ask?
 That’s when a subglacial volcano “erupts” without breaking the icecap and sends insane amounts of glacial water down to the planes below.
-This happens quite regularly below the huge glaciers along the Southcoast of Iceland.
-It’s not considered a huge risk since these things are heavily monitored and roads are closed at any sign of risk, but it could mean that you might have to turn around a few hours outside of Reykjavik and drive around the entire island to get to the city.
+This happens quite regularly below the huge glaciers along the South coast of Iceland.
+Driving there is not considered dangerous since these things are heavily monitored and roads are closed at any sign of risk, but it could mean that you might have to turn around a few hours outside of Reykjavik and drive around the island to get to the city.
 Volcanoes are also very well monitored and usually give a bit of warning with unusual seismic activity at which point the authorities will evacuate the area in question, using first responders and cellphone towers to locate any travelers.
+Keep in mind that Iceland is the safest country in the world for a reason and when it comes to the natural elements, the infrastructure is nothing short of excellent.
+That said, preparation is the name of the game.

 Traveling in Iceland - Preparation is Key